MeshSplats: Mesh-Based Rendering with Gaussian Splatting Initialization: Introduction

-In summary, our work contributes the following: \begin{itemize} \item we introduce \our{}, a novel method that facilitates the conversion of GS with flat Gaussians into mesh-based representation, allowing further integration of dedicated tools; \item \our{} uses ray tracing, which allows for the processing of incoherent rays for secondary lighting effects such as shadows and reflections rendered from highly distorted cameras; \item \our{} is capable of being rendered in traditional rendering environments, thus obviating the necessity of employing specialized GS renderers; \item our quantitative and qualitative experimental results confirm that \our{} attains rendering quality comparable to Gaussian Splatting while enabling the benefits of mesh-based representations; \item we show that \our{} optimization pipeline effectively reduces artifacts and refines fine geometric details, leading to enhanced geometric accuracy and photorealistic rendering. \end{itemize}
+In summary, our work contributes the following: \begin{itemize} \item we introduce \our{}, a novel method that facilitates the conversion of GS with flat Gaussians into a mesh-based representation, allowing further integration of dedicated tools; \item \our{} is capable of being rendered in traditional rendering environments, thus obviating the necessity of employing specialized GS renderers; \item we show that \our{} optimization pipeline effectively reduces artifacts and refines fine geometric details, leading to enhanced geometric accuracy and photorealistic rendering. \end{itemize}